George Bissell (industrialist): Legacy

+Bissell and his enterprises are also featured in the Pulitzer award book The Prize: The Epic Quest for Oil, Money, and Power.

 Personal life

 Bissell's wife was Ophie Louise Griffin, with whom he had two children.
 Ophie died in 1867.
 At the time of Bissell's death in 1884, he was living at 16 West 40th Street in New York City.
 He was interred at the Dartmouth College Cemetery.

 His son, Pelham St. George Bissell, a millionaire of 1892, married to Helen Alsop French, daughter of Colonel Thomas J. French.
 He was educated at Columbia College, and was a large owner of the Adirondacks Pulp Company, later merged into the International Paper Company.
 He was also a member of the Columbia Alumni Association, the New York Athletic Club and the New York Historical Society.

+His grandson, Pelham St. George Bissell Jr., married to Mary Valentine Yale Bissell (1889-1948), a member of the Yale family and his third cousin.
+Her mother, Mary Valentine Yale (1870-1916), niece of Dr. Leroy Milton Yale Jr., was the wife of Eugene Van Name Bissell, and sister-in-law of shipping magnate Edgar F. Luckenbach, whose niece was daughter of Charles Yost, United Nations Ambassador under President Nixon.
+Her brother, Eugene Bissell Jr., was the proprietor of the Cedar Hill Estate in 1946, originally owned by George Ludlow Lee Sr., and was sold in 1950 to John Jacob Astor VI of the Astor family, and became known as the Astor Estate.
+Astor lived at the Astor Mansion on Fifth Avenue and was the grandson of Mrs. Astor of Beechwood.

-His grandson, Pelham St. George Bissell Jr., married to Mary Valentine Yale (1889-1948), a member of the Yale family.
-They both resided on Park Avenue, New York.
+The Bissell couple resided on Park Avenue, New York.
 Pelham Jr. served as a special attorney for the U.S. Department of Justice, and as Judge and President Justice of the Municipal Court of the City of New York.
 He also served as Chairman of the Mayor's Board of Survey, joined the Union League Club of New York, and served in the army as Lieutenant, Captain, Major and Lieutenant-Colonel.

 Mary Valentine Yale served as Chairman of American Legion Auxiliary in New York, Chairman of the First New York District of the Auxiliary, President of the Greenwich Village unit, and Salon 33, Society of 8 and 40.
 She was also member of the Daughters of the American Revolution and of the Society of Mayflower Descendants.
 One of their children, Pelham St. George Bissell III, was Lieutenant-Colonel during World War II, Judge of Manhattan's Civil Court for 30 years, and a graduate from Columbia University.
-A daughter, Molla Bissell, married Brigadier General William Wilbur.
+A daughter, Ophelia Molla Bissell, married Brigadier General William Wilbur.